vinckr/site/src/markdown/blog/macos-setup.md

 ---
-slug: "/macos-setup/"
+slug: "/macos-setup"
 date: "2022-03-14"
 title: "My MacOS Setup"
-description: "My MacOS setup."
+description: "💻"
 published: true
 ---

 Start with a clean install.
 Open the [terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) app and copy and paste the commands.
+This is probably outdated as I only update it when setting up MacOs.

->While nothing here can harm your hardware, only run these commands if you know what you are doing.
+>!
+Only run these commands if you know what you are doing. !

 #### Widen the space between apps in Dock